Important Issues for Consumers, Insurers and Insurance

 Congress recognizes state insurance regulators oversee 100% of the U.S. private insurance market and are engaged in international leadership roles as group-wide supervisors who coordinate the oversight of large complex U.S. insurance groups operating across many jurisdictional borders.
 U.S. membership of the IAIS includes the NAIC and its 56 members, as well as the FIO and the Federal Reserve, who have their own objectives, more narrow authorities and more limited insurance experience.
 The FIO and the Federal Reserve are also members of the FSB, which excludes state insurance regulators and the NAIC.

 In October 2011, the IAIS adopted 26 revised Insurance Core Principles (ICPs), creating an updated set of expectations for insurance supervisory systems.
 The ICPs provide a globally accepted framework for the regulation and supervision of the insurance sector—they apply to insurance supervision in all jurisdictions regardless of the level of development.
 They are also utilized within the Financial Sector Assessment Program (FSAP) by the World Bank and the International Monetary Fund (IMF).
-Certain ICPs were recently updated in November 2017.
+Certain ICPs have been subsequently updated.

-The IAIS is working on its Common Framework for the Supervision of International Active Insurance Groups (ComFrame).
-ComFrame aims to improve group supervision and provide better insights to supervisors on how internationally active insurance groups (IAIGs) operate and the risks they face.
-U.S. state insurance regulators and the NAIC are active in the development of ComFrame.
-The IAIS is also currently developing a risk-based global insurance capital standard (ICS) as part of ComFrame.
-The IAIS has been conducting annual field testing of ComFrame and the ICS to help evaluate needed modifications prior to formal adoption at the end of 2019 and implementation beginning in 2020.
+The IAIS has been conducting annual field testing of ComFrame, including its risk-based global insurance capital standard (ICS).
 A version 2.0 of the ICS is scheduled to be finalized in 2019 and will move into a five-year monitoring period starting in 2020.
-Under the recently enacted law, Treasury and the Federal Reserve are required to complete a study regarding the ICS before they can support or consent to its adoption.
+Under a recently enacted law, Treasury and the Federal Reserve are required to complete a study regarding the ICS before they can consent to its adoption.

 Additionally, the IAIS has been working on a holistic framework for systemic risk assessment.
 This includes the development of an activities-based approach.
-The IAIS issued a consultation document at the end of 2017 and has been working to further refine this approach.
 It is also considering implications for the entities-based approach and potential policy measures.
-The IAIS plans to issue another consultation document towards the end of 2018 in order to finalize this framework in 2019.
+The IAIS plans to finalize this framework in 2019.

 The NAIC believes it is important international standards, such as those for global group capital, not discourage long-term investment and insurance product breadth.
-Additionally, the NAIC believes there should be mutual recognition of each other's regulatory frameworks.
-The NAIC also advocates for federal objectives to better align with the state-based regulatory system, which provides policyholder protections and maintains stable and competitive insurance markets.
+There should be mutual recognition of each other's regulatory frameworks.
+The NAIC also advocates for federal objectives to better align with the state-based regulatory system.